rutkaykarabulak/rutkaykarabulak/README.md

-- 👋 Hi, I’m @rutkaykarabulak , and I'm Data Science intern at Inbestme.
-Currently, I'm doing my intern remotely.
+- 👋 Hi, I’m @rutkaykarabulak , Software Engineer at Inbestme.
+Currently, using technologies such as vuejs and ASP.NET
-- 👀 I’m interested in Data Science, Math, Algorithms, Competitive Programming and mobile programming.
+- 👀 I’m interested in Math, Algorithms, Competitive Programming, Mobile and Web development
-- 🌱 I’m currently learning Python, Pandas, Numpy, tensorflor framework and Linear Algebra to improve my Data Science skills
+- 🌱 I’m currently learning lot of things :)
 - 📫 How to reach me?
 You can always feel free to reach me through email which is rutkaykarabulak@gmail.com

 <!---